OmgImAlexis/OverlayAsk/README.md

 OverlayAsk
 ========

 Add this to your HTML and add your description, etc. to the askbox part in the customise menu then add the .overlay_ask to the link you want to use for it.
+Make sure to replace YOUR_URL with your Tumblr URL.

 ```html
 <meta name="text:askbox" content="" />